FOR LEADERS OF CRITICAL PATHWAYS

 When the root cause constraint is invisible, organisations deploy interventions to address the symptoms they can observe — more resource, improvement initiatives, service redesigns.
 Each response is rational, but when aimed at the wrong cause, the result is a Doom Loop:

-Disappointing results Additional spend, expectations and promises New initiative, leader, plan, or design Reaction, without understanding
+Disappointing results Reaction, without understanding New initiative, leader, plan, or design Additional spend, expectations and promises

 The Doom Loop — a self-reinforcing cycle sustained by misdiagnosis.
 Each pass through the loop is met with genuine effort and real investment.
 The declining line is not a failure of will.
 It is the mathematical consequence of treating a policy interaction constraint as a capacity problem.
 Adapted from Collins.[3]